Bridesmaids (2011 film): Critical response

-Melissa McCarthy's performance garnered widespread critical acclaim, earning her a nomination for the Academy Award for Best Supporting Actress.
+Melissa McCarthy at the 84th Academy Awards, where she was nominated for Best Supporting Actress.

 Bridesmaids received positive reviews upon its release, with praise towards Wiig and Mumolo's screenplay and McCarthy's performance.
-The review aggregator website Rotten Tomatoes reports that 89% of critics gave the film a positive review based on 294 reviews, with an average score of 7.50/10.
+The review aggregator website Rotten Tomatoes reports that 89% of critics gave the film a positive review based on 294 reviews, with an average score of 7.60/10.
 The site's critical consensus states: "A marriage of genuine characters, gross out gags, and pathos, Bridesmaids is a female-driven comedy that refuses to be boxed in as Kristen Wiig emerges as a real star."
 Metacritic gives the film a score of 75 out of 100 based on reviews from 39 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert gave the film 3.5 stars of out 4, and said that Bridesmaids "seems to be a more or less deliberate attempt to cross the Chick Flick with the Raunch Comedy.
 It definitely proves that women are the equal of men in vulgarity, sexual frankness, lust, vulnerability, overdrinking and insecurity ...
 Love him or not, Judd Apatow is consistently involved with movies that connect with audiences."
 Tamara Winfrey-Harris noted in Ms. that, to her "enduring surprise", despite the involvement of Apatow, and themes that had been "done and done and done", the film passed the Bechdel test of female-driven storylines.

 Critic Owen Gleiberman of Entertainment Weekly pointed out the significance of Bridesmaids success as follows: "So far, the message that Hollywood seems to have taken from the incredible success of Bridesmaids is a predictably reductive one, something along the lines of: Hey, look!
 Raunchy comedies for women with awesome grossout scenes in the middle of them can be big box office too!!
 The message that Hollywood should be taking is: A comedy that's raunchy and fearless, and also brilliantly written and shrewdly honest about what's really going on in women's lives, may actually connect with the fabled non-teenage audience (remember them?)."